Where are the most beautiful Cotswold villages? Check out our map and list of the prettiest Cotswold villages, England.

 Without a doubt, Castle Combe is one of the prettiest Cotswold villages!

 Best accommodation in Castle Combe village:

+Best places to visit Cotswold villages?
 No top Cotswold villages list would be completed without Lacock village!

 It is another one found in Wiltshire, and very close to Chippenham, this civil parish has a lot of gorgeous architecture for you to discover.
 In classic Cotswold village style, you will find most of the houses and buildings to be similar to those seen on Christmas cards, and the picturesque location will surely lead to many long walks in the late afternoon.

 The honey-coloured stone buildings are simply stunning – make sure to add Lacock to the list of must-visit villages in the Cotswolds!

 The abbey and church are some of the most popular places to visit, but there are also gardens and the fabulous Bowood House that make for great day trips with the whole family.
 Not to mention the wonderful hotels and pubs found along the streets.

 Best Cotswolds villages to visit?
 A famous market town, it is even named after it.
 The word Chipping comes from the Old English Ceping, which means a market, or marketplace.
 It might be a small Cotswold village, but it is packed with personality and remains a popular location for countless people to visit every year.

 The market still runs regularly, with local people selling their wares in a way that will make you feel as though you have stepped back in time.
 It is most famous for its high street, which is elegantly terraced and is entirely unforgettable.

 It dates back to the 14th Century, with additions being made to it all the way up to the 17th Century.
 Whether you want to sample a truly British pub or stroll through the countryside, it’s all here for you to discover.